odd- Follow with a hyphen: odd-looking, odd-numbered.

 OK Not "O.K." or "okay."

-Old Journalism Building Now known as Stone Hall
+Old Journalism Building The building near Urey is now known as Stone Hall in all cases.

 one another See each other, one another entry.